 Column Description Job Name Text searches are all named with the field and term of the first search criterion followed by "plus # terms," where # represents the number of additional criteria.
 Sequence searches use the name specified in the Job screen of the Search wizard.
 The same Job Name can be used for more than one prediction.
 Status A word and icon indicating the status of the search.
-Started - Run or Run Job were pressed in the Search wizard Queued - Description - Submitted and placed into the queue Started The date and time the job began.
+Started - Run or Run Job were pressed in the Search wizard Queued - ▶ - Submitted and placed into the queue Running - ▶ - Running Done - ✓ - Job complete; results available Failed - S - Job failed Stopped - Job stopped by user Started The date and time the job began.
 Elapsed The total elapsed time between starting and completing the job.